chaoxu0512/chaoxu0512.github.io/_posts/oct/2020-11-11-notes-theory-of-oct-part2.md

 <p align="center">
 <img src="https://i.loli.net/2020/11/11/cGRFnqLs4mYTO7v.png" width=400pix>
 </p>
 <p style="text-align:center;">Fig.1.
-Illustration of the example discrete-reflector sample field reflectivity function and the A-scan resulting from Fourier-domain low-coherence interferometry (From the original book).
+Illustration of the example discrete-reflector sample field reflectivity function and the A-scan resulting from Fourier-domain low-coherence interferometry (From the original book).</p>

 ## 2.6 Time-Domain Low-Coherence Interferometry

 In traditional or time-domain OCT, the wave number-dependent detector current is captured on a single receiver, while the reference delay is scanned to reconstruct an approximation of the internal sample reflectivity profile.
 The result is obtained by the integration over all  $k$.